a11ywatch/common-js/README.md

 # @a11ywatch/website-source-builder

 This package is used throughout the A11yWatch eco system as re-usable utils.
-The purpose of this lib is to handle custom edge cases that are required for the system and found being used through out the system like converters and data handling functions.
+The purpose of this lib is to handle custom edge cases that are required for the system and found being used throughout the system like converters and data handling functions.

 ## Installation